If there is a God, why doesn’t he ask corona to buzz off: Justice Katju

 New Delhi, Apr 13: Justice Markandey Katju, former judge of the Supreme Court is known to make controversial statements.
 This time it is about the coronavirus.

-Taking to Twitter, Justice Katju asked, if there is a God, whey does he not tell corona to buzz off.
+Taking to Twitter, Justice Katju asked, if there is a God, why does he not tell corona to buzz off.
 Or does he like tormenting people, he also said.

 If there is a God, why does he not tell corona to buzz off ?— Markandey Katju (@mkatju) April 12, 2020